Teaming up with Portage College on Indigenous training

 Students will focus on trades training and work-integrated learning to develop the skills designed for entry into a workplace such as home construction and maintenance.
 Following completion of the 24-week training, graduates may have the opportunity to work toward a trade certification.

 “By collaborating with Cenvous, we are bringing work integrated learning to Indigenous students and their communities,” says Nancy Broadbent, President and CEO, Portage College.
-“This will create valuable education and employment opportunities for local residents in the long term, beyond the duration of the housing initiative.”
+“This will create valuable education and employment opportunities for local residents in the long term, beyond the duration of the Indigenous Housing Initiative.”